 - Prerequisite coursework not completed by the end of the academic term as indicated will disqualify applicants from further consideration for admission.

-- Courses may be completed online, provided that they are offered through an accredited college or university and the applicant receives college credit and a letter grade for the course(s).
+- Courses may be completed online, provided that they are offered through an accredited college or university and the applicant receives college credit and letter grades for the courses.

-- All prerequisite courses must be completed with a grade of B- or higher in order to be accepted.
+- All prerequisite courses must be completed with a grade of B- or higher in order to be accepted, with the exception of medical terminology for which "Pass" or "Credit" will also be accepted.

 - Prerequisite coursework may also be satisfied by Advanced Placement (AP) credit or College Level Equivalency Program (CLEP) examination achievement.
 Information is available here.